NarrowLarry.com presents:

 * I do consider Richard Serra's Torqued Ellipses sculptures as architecture - timeless and monumental.

-* Thorncrown Chapel (E. Fay Jones), Unity Temple, (Frank Lloyd Wright), First Christian Church (Eliel Saarinen), House on Martha's Vineyard (Steven Holl), Phoenix Central Library (Will Bruder), First Church of Christ, Scientist (Bernard Maybeck), Philadelphia City Hall (John McArthur, Jr.), The High Line (Diller, Scofidio + Renfro)
+* Thorncrown Chapel (E. Fay Jones), Unity Temple, (Frank Lloyd Wright), First Christian Church (Eliel Saarinen), House on Martha's Vineyard - NOTE: NO LONGER EXTANT (Steven Holl), Phoenix Central Library (Will Bruder), First Church of Christ, Scientist (Bernard Maybeck), Philadelphia City Hall (John McArthur, Jr.), Ford Foundation Building (Kevin Roche), The High Line (Diller, Scofidio + Renfro), interior of the original Four Seasons Restaurant - NOTE: The space still exists, although the original restaurant and its furnishings are no longer extant (Philip Johnson)

 * Salk Institute (Louis I. Kahn, La Jolla, CA, 1965)